mason-krause/wetrade/README.rst

 You'll now see a handful of files in your project directory including a `settings.py
 <https://wetrade.readthedocs.io/en/latest/settings.html>`__ file where you'll enter your
 user and API info and have the option to configure various ``wetrade`` settings.
-In this file, you'll enter your username, password, client_key, and client_secret so ``wetrade`` can log into your account.

 In addition to `settings.py <https://wetrade.readthedocs.io/en/latest/settings.html>`__
 , we've also created a *Dockerfile* `for easy deployment